Various methods of testing gold (and other precious metals)

 THE PRINCIPLE: if an item is gold plated and you test the surface, you will, quite correctly, get a 'gold' reading - because the surface is gold.
 So you must file / scrap the surface so that you are testing whatever might be underneath.

-OUR METHOD: We give away a steel needle file with each set, you can file thoroughly over a very small area, which causes the minimum of damage.
-Also to be recommended is a diamond-impregnated file, it's harder, cuts deeper, and is more durable.
+OUR METHOD: We give away a fine needle-file with each set, you can file thoroughly over a very small area, which causes the minimum of damage.

 ASSAY OFFICE METHOD: they remove the surface with a 'scraper' - a three-edged steel tool (the edges of the scraper are sharp, it's used like a potato peeler).
-Because they are scraping a relatively large area (unlike using a fine needle file) there is no resulting 'notch', it's much more 'gentle', in skilled hands you can hardly see that the item has been 'scratched' *.
-The downside is that it takes practice to use, it's not as easy a needle file.
-However, I'm impressed and we now stock scrapers.
+Because they are scraping a relatively large area (unlike using a fine needle file) there is no resulting 'notch', it's much 'gentler', in skilled hands you can hardly see that the item has been 'scratched' * - but only in skilled hands!
+We were impressed, we now stock scrapers.

 * This is the origin of the expression, "to come up to scratch".